Therapy in Connecticut — telehealth for high-pressure lives

 How does insurance reimbursement work with my Connecticut PPO plan?

 Better Thoughts is out-of-network.
 Most CT PPO plans (Anthem BCBS of CT, Cigna, Aetna, UnitedHealthcare) reimburse 60–80% of out-of-network therapy fees.
-We provide a monthly superbill you submit to your insurer; our insurance specialist can help check your specific benefits before the first session.
+Email us to request a superbill any time; you submit it through your insurer’s member portal — see our reimbursement guide at /insurance-reimbursement for direct links and step-by-step instructions.

 Do you take HUSKY or Connecticut Medicaid?